 Think for a moment about the activity of walking: each patient has a different weight, they have different body proportions, and they have a different set of walking habits.
 Therefore, a wide range of stresses including their directions, their motions, and their number per day must be simulated, as well as longevity assumptions (no one wants to repeat a hip replacement operation).
 Furthermore, because walking is such a repetitive activity, the effects of friction must be taken into account.
 Only certain materials are biocompatible with tissues and bones and have reliable chemical stability and safety, so any simulation must allow for accurate material assumptions.

-Simulation software is usually expensive, and therefore out-of-reach for many biomedical engineers and startup companies.
-However, with the new modelling paradigm, that delivers simulation through the browser as a service, the cost is dramatically reduced, which enables creative biomedical engineers and cash-strapped startup companies to dream up and cost-effectively test new prosthetic devices.
-Because the simulation software reduces the cost and time of creating new prosthetic devices, these devices become available to more suffering patients — and they become available sooner.
+Simulation software is usually expensive, and therefore frequently out-of-reach for many biomedical engineers and startup companies.
+However, with the new modeling paradigm, which delivers simulation as a service, the cost is dramatically reduced.
+This enables creative biomedical engineers and cash-strapped startup companies to dream up and cost-effectively test new prosthetic devices.
+Because cloud-based simulation software reduces the cost and time of creating new prosthetic devices, these devices become available to more suffering patients—and they become available sooner.

-With the more affordable simulation software, hopefully simulation will play an enabling and vital role in the design of prosthesis and hence play an enabling and vital role in restoring the quality of life for many of us.
+With the more affordable software, engineering simulation will hopefully play an increasingly enabling and vital role in the design of prosthesis and hence restore the quality of life for many of us.

 The purpose of a helmet is to protect the person who wears it from a head injury during impact.
 In this project, the impact of a human skull with and without a helmet was simulated with a nonlinear dynamic analysis.
 Download this case study for free.